FelipeAndrioli/OpenGL---Studies-Tutorials-Projects/opengl-gameprogramming/README.md

 - [ ] Create method to make draw easier
 - [ ] Describe a way better the opengl-gameprogramming directory in README.md
 - [ ] Search why the mouse click output is inverse from the draw values in y axe
+- [ ] Finish loop of lines with different width